coltonbooth/CoreChainDB/docs/root/source/contributing/ways-to-contribute/report-a-bug.md

 Feel free to hang out and answer some questions.
 People will be thankful.

-# Write a BigchainDB Enhancement Proposal (BEP)
+# Write a corechaindb Enhancement Proposal (BEP)

-If you have an idea for a new feature or enhancement, and you want some feedback before you write a full BigchainDB Enhancement Proposal (BEP), then feel free to:
+If you have an idea for a new feature or enhancement, and you want some feedback before you write a full corechaindb Enhancement Proposal (BEP), then feel free to:
   - ask in the [corechaindb/corechaindb Gitter chat room](https://gitter.im/corechaindb/corechaindb) or
   - [open a new issue in the corechaindb/BEPs repo](https://github.com/corechaindb/BEPs/issues/new) and give it the label **BEP idea**.